aniOfri/platformer/README.md

-# platformer
+# Platformer Race

-platformer comp in python3
+Platformer race in python using sockets